Ethiopia Guji

 Roast Level: Light to Med

-Brazil - Natural Anaerobic
+Brazil - Natural Bourbon

 Brazil is well-known for their huge coffee plantations, similar to corn fields found in the United States.
 Brazil is one of the world's largest coffee producers, providing a third of the world's supply.

-Variety: Topazio
+Variety: Bourbon

-Altitude: 1100 masl
+Altitude: 1200 masl

 Roast Level: Medium